fenago/oracle19c-labs/dataguard/lab_guides/lab15.md

 ### 1. **Preparation**:
    - Log into a terminal as `oracle` and connect to `orclcdb`.
-   - Modify the `crdir_stndby.sh` script to reference `stndby2` and execute it.
+   - Modify the `crdir_orcldg.sh` script to reference `orcldg2` and execute it.
 Alternatively, create the necessary directories manually.
    - Note: We're leveraging the script from practice 3-2 to speed up the process.

 ### 2. **Configuration**:
-   - Edit the `initstndby2.ora` file, replacing all instances of `stndby` with `stndby2`.
+   - Edit the `initorcldg2.ora` file, replacing all instances of `orcldg` with `orcldg2`.

 ### 3. **Using RMAN for Duplication**:
    - Connect to the target database via RMAN:
      ```sql
-     RMAN target sys/fenago@orclcdb auxiliary sys/fenago@stndby2
+     RMAN target sys/fenago@orclcdb auxiliary sys/fenago@orcldg2
      ```
-   - Execute the command to create `stndby2`:
+   - Execute the command to create `orcldg2`:
      ```sql
      RMAN> duplicate target database for standby from active database;
      ```